hmziqrs/flutter-ui-designs/personalNotes.md

 ---

+## 02:35PM GMT+5 august-11-2020.

+> So during my manual testing I saw keyboard commands (navigate back & left,right) stopped working.
+> This one was something new because Keyboard commands were working fine on debug mode.

+- Main reason to implement keyboard commands were to make navigation easy in desktop apps.
+- So it tested debug & release on Windows, Linux & Android (emulator & real device) behavior was same.
+- In logs I found out that in `RawKeyboardListener.onKey(event)` method I was using `event.logicalKey.debugName` to recognize key.
+- And `event.logicalKey.debugName` was `null` in release mode.
+- I thought may be `master` channel had something internal broken.
+- So I followed the the standard brute force debugging like changed channels (master, dev & stable).
+- As expected that didn't worked out.
+- When I downloaded the old build release from my github I was working fine.
+- Then I scrolled through Flutter github issue & stack overflow but couldn't find anything similar to my problem.
+- I post my problem on <a href="https://discord.gg/mxd9889" target="_link7">Flutter Discord</a> with a sample project integrated with `RawKeyboardListener`.
+- Few minutes later a gentleman told me `debugName` property is for debugging only & is null on release.
+So I've to use static `LogicalKeyboardKey` class to recognize keys.
+- And that's how I solved my problem but this time it only took few hours.

+---

 ## 09:08AM GMT+5 august-09-2020.

 > So I've been trying to run test driver on android devices for almost 3 days & was just able to solve it a few minutes ago.